vraj30/theme-chrome-extension/README.md

 1. **Activate the Extension**: Click on the extension icon in the Chrome toolbar to open the popup.
 2. **Toggle the Theme**: Click the "Toggle Theme" button to switch between light and dark themes.
-3. **Automatic Application**: Your selected theme will be remembered and applied automatically on future page loads.